 Block 3: Organic Farms (H2)

 We have over 20 hectares of organic farms in Bago City, Negros Occidental, producing over 30 different species of medicinal herbal extracts.
-Herbs produced in our farms and partner farms are certified to be chemical-free by the Organic Certification Council of the Philippines.
+Herbs produced in our farms and partner farms are certified chemical-free by the Organic Certification Council of the Philippines.
 We operate the largest in-situ gene bank of medicinal and aromatic plants in the country with over 250 species in our collection.

 From these nucleus farms and nurseries, Agromedika supplies traceable planting materials to marginalized farming communities for its contract farming operations.
-The farming of medicinal herbs generate sustainable livelihood for small farmers in Negros islands.
+The cultivation of medicinal herbs generate sustainable livelihood for small farmers in Negros islands.
 Contract farming of medicinal herbs generates a sustainable livelihood for the upland communities.

 IMAGES (Gallery)